Bill/puffing-billy/README.md

 * (there is currently no real/parallelizing/nondeterministic mode implemented)

 # TODO
-* fix deadlock in `ReadModifyWriteTest`
-* add `selectWhile()` test
-* add test for `forLoop()` with `select()` at head
 * implement real/parallelizing/nondeterministic runtime on `ScheduleThreadPoolExecutor` with a concurrency-capable channel implementation.
 * implement structured concurrency

 # FAQ

 1. Q: What is [Billy](https://github.com/Bill/) puffing?
 A: This project was named for a neat little train: [Puffing Billy](https://en.wikipedia.org/wiki/Puffing_Billy_(locomotive))!
 2. Q: But why?
 A: Puffing Billy is not recommended for anyone, ever.
 It is tedious and painful to use.
-You should use Kotlin instead.
 Puffing Billy was implemented solely as an experiment to see how much work it would be, and how it would look.
 Trust me: it's awful.